 Well, except the petroleum part.

-In the winter where we live, the wind blows like it's forgotten to do it's job all year (even though it really has because the wind blows all year around).
-It seems like everything gets chapped and there isn't much we can do about it being a family that likes to use all natural things.
+In the winter where we live, the wind blows like it's forgotten to do it's job all year (even though it really hasn't because the wind blows all year around).
+It seems like everything gets chapped and there isn't much we can do about it, being a family that likes to use all things natural.
 We don't use petroleum on our skin because, think about it...petroleum jelly is the by product of oil production that has been refined and processed, and isn't really something that needs to be on our skin, especially not when we are trying to heal our bodies.

 Lucky for all of us, it turns out that a homemade, all natural version of homemade Vaseline is super easy to whip up!
 Here's all you need: